 A simulated CPE site containing all the equipment for the Avaya SIP-enabled enterprise solution was installed at the Avaya Solution and Interoperability Lab.
-The enterprise site was configured to connect to the Charter Spectrum Business SIP Trunking service via the Charter's managed CPE device, and a broadband connection to the public Internet.
+The enterprise site was configured to connect to Axtel SIP Trunking via a broadband connection to the public Internet.